skip to main content

 Statement of Extenuating Circumstances (Optional)

 The statement of extenuating circumstances is an opportunity for a student to share a circumstance beyond his/her control that might have impacted academic performance.
-Official supportive documentation of the extenuating circumstance must accompany the personal statement.
+Official supportive documentation of the extenuating circumstance must accompany the statement.
+Specific instructions are included in the application.

 Admission to a Degree-Granting Major